-- 3.4 20th Century Metro-land was an attractive leafy neighbourhood, well-connected by rail to central London and the north with good quality houses and schools. - 3.5 21st Century Metro-land is an attractive leafy and safe neighbourhood, well-connected by rail to central London and the Midlands with good quality modern housing, strong employment opportunities, attractive leisure uses, unique visitor offers and excellent, well-connected green spaces.
+- 3.4 20th Century Metro-land was an attractive leafy neighbourhood, well-connected by rail to central London and the north with good quality houses and schools. - 3.5 21st Century Metro-land is an attractive leafy and safe neighbourhood, well-connected by rail to central London and the Midlands with good quality modern housing, first rate education facilities, strong employment opportunities, attractive leisure uses, unique visitor offers and excellent, well-connected green spaces.